 You may know your evaporative cooler as a swamp cooler, but the words refer to the same type of machine, one that reduces air temperature via water evaporation.
 These machines work by drawing hot, dry air through cool pads.
-The key to an efficient cooler is keeping those pads free of swamp cooler calcium buildup that happens if your water is hard.
-Softening the water used in your cooler means less mineral buildup and less swamp cooler maintenance.
-You can use a commercial water softener product or attach a water softening machine to the cooler.
+The key to an efficient cooler is keeping those pads free of calcium buildup that happens if your water is hard.
+Softening the hard water in an evaporative cooler means less mineral buildup and less maintenance.
+You can use a commercial water softener product or attach a water-softening machine to the cooler.

 Swamp Cooler Maintenance

 When hot, dry air is directed through something wet, the water in the wet thing evaporates, causing the air to cool.
 The evaporative cooler improves this basic process with mechanical parts.
 Swamp coolers use water pumps to keep the cooling pads wet and fans to distribute the cool air around the home.
 This turns evaporation into a very efficient air-cooling device.
 These are extremely popular in dry desert areas.
 Although water is critical to the swamp cooler evaporation process, it can also damage the efficiency of the machine.
 Hard water in the cooler is the most important example of this.

 Hard water refers to water that contains a high concentration of calcium and mineral deposits.
 Swamp cooler calcium buildup can damage the mechanical parts of a swamp cooler, dramatically reducing the efficiency of the cooler.
 You will see tell-tale spots, such as mold and marks on the cooling pads.
 Routine swamp cooler maintenance if you have hard water includes checking and changing the cooling pads.